lprhodes/homebridge-broadlink-rm/README.md

 w1DeviceID (optional) | Updates device current temperature from a Raspberry Pi Wire-1 thermometers (i.e. ds18b20).
 Value is the Device ID | 28-0321544e531ff |

 #### "data" key-value object
+The device can be setup to manage modes in one of two ways.
+If your AC unit accepts a hexcade to change mode only (without temperature details) you can set the mode keys (heat/cool) and then the temperatureX values to change the teperature.
+If your AC unit sends hexcodes that contain the mode AND temperature you can use the modeX codes alone.

+When the mode is changed the mode hexcodes are sent first - if set.
+Then the modeX code is sent to set the temperature, if it is set.
+If a matching modeX code can't be found, the temperatureX code is sent.
+If neither of these temperature codes are found either defaultHeatTemperature or defaultCoolTemperature codes will be used depending on if the target Temperature is higher or lower than the current temperature.

 key | description
 --- | -----------